Introduction

 Just outside Llangollen is the famous Pontcysyllte Aqueduct - a world heritage site - and the surrounding hills and Dee Valley offer fantastic hiking opportunities.

-If you’re coming to North Wales for a pilgrimage to Wrexham football club then Llangollen is the perfect place to stay - it is only 20 minutes drive to the stadium.
+If you’re coming to North Wales to visit Wrexham football club then Llangollen is the perfect place to stay - it is only a 20 minutes drive to the stadium.

 Even if you don’t stay in Llangollen overnight it is a great place to stop for a break on your way to or from North Wales!

-Riversdale House is a beautiful Victorian townhouse and B&B in the heart of Llangollen and overlooking the River Dee
+Riversdale House is a beautiful Victorian townhouse and B&B overlooking the River Dee in the heart of Llangollen

 A one week tour of Eryri | Snowdonia and North Wales is a great option to allow you to see the best of the region and the main sights and attractions.